nahyan0077/eduverse-backend/readme.md

 ## Features

-- **Comprehensive Course Management**: Offer both free and paid courses with seamless video streaming using HLS format (m3u8) for optimal quality based on internet speed.
+- **Comprehensive Course Management**: Offer both free and paid courses with seamless payments.
 - **Real-time Interaction**: Implement text-chatting, audio/video communication, and file sharing using WebSockets for engaging learning environments.
 - **Microservices Architecture**: Ensure scalability and maintainability using clean architecture principles and Apache Kafka for efficient interservice communication.
 - **Cloud-Native Deployment**: Utilize containerization with Docker and deploy on Azure Kubernetes Service for optimal performance and scalability.
 - **Instructor Onboarding**: Streamlined process for instructors to apply and get admin approval to join the platform.
-- **Dynamic Content Creation**: Tools for instructors to create courses, exams, live sessions, and announcements.

 ## Technology Stack